microcks/microcks.io/content/blog/advanced-dispatching-constraints.md

 In order to address our final requirement - having a proper 404 response if region is unknown - we will have to change the dispatcher that was inferred by Microcks.
 Let's get back to the **Edit Properties** page for the operation once again and now change the dispatcher to `FALLBACK` value.
 You'll see documentation appearing on the right with the ability to copy-paste the example.

 > The `FALLBACK` dispatcher is a new feature from `1.2.0` release.
-Depending on the day you are reading this post it may be possible that the realease it not yet available.
+Depending on the day you are reading this post it may be possible that the release it not yet available.
 If you need it urgently please use the `latest` version of Microcks.
 This feature is already enabled there and will be available till 1.2.0 announcements.

 The `FALLBACK` dispatcher behaves kinda like a `try-catch` wrapping block in programming: it will try applying a first dispatcher with its own rule and if it find nothings it will default to the `fallback` response.
 Configure this dispatcher as shown below: picking the `unknown` response as the one representing our fallback.

 {{< image src="images/blog/advanced-dispatching-constraints-adapt-dispatcher.png" alt="image" zoomable="true" >}}

-Hit the **Save** button and test again the previous curl command, you'll see that you're now receving the `404` response called `unknown`:
+Hit the **Save** button and test again the previous curl command, you'll see that you're now receiving the `404` response called `unknown`:

 ```sh
 $ curl https://microcks.apps.example.com/rest/WeatherForecast+API/1.0.0/forecast\?region\=center\&apiKey\=qwertyuiop -k
 Region is unknown.
 Choose in north, west, east or south.%
 ```

 🎉 TADAM!
-Now when getting back the API summary page and checking the `GET /forecast` operation details, you'll see that dispatcher and dispatchin rules have been updated to display your new configuration:
+Now when getting back the API summary page and checking the `GET /forecast` operation details, you'll see that dispatcher and dispatching rules have been updated to display your new configuration:

 {{< image src="images/blog/advanced-dispatching-constraints-final.png" alt="image" zoomable="true" >}}

 ## Wrap-up

 In this blog post, we walked through a *near real-life* sample explaining Microcks default dispatching engine as well as advanced customizations available.
 We saw that default configuration deduced only from the OpenAPI specification is a great start but does not allow to handle more advanced scenario where we need little smartness.
-Microcks is proposing advanced constructs for [Parameters Constraints](https://microcks.io/documentation/using/advanced/#operation-parameters-constraints) and [Dispatching Rules](https://microcks.io/documentation/using/advanced/dispatching/): we only scratched the surface here!
+Microcks is proposing advanced constructs for [Parameters Constraints](https://microcks.io/documentation/using/advanced/#operation-parameters-constraints) and [Dispatching Rules](https://microcks.io/documentation/using/dispatching/): we only scratched the surface here!

 You may think that setting up these configuration may be cumbersome but remember that you'll only have to do it once!
 Microcks will keep your customizations upon subsequent imports - as long as you keep the same operation name of course 😉